Citation, DOI & article data

 Pheochromocytomas are a type of paraganglioma.
 They are catecholamine-secreting tumors derived from chromaffin cells.
 They typically demonstrate a nesting (Zellballen) pattern on microscopy.
-This pattern is composed of well-defined clusters of tumor cells containing eosinophilic cytoplasm separated by fibrovascular stroma.
-Various pathological scoring systems are in use (PASS, GAPP) to predict differentiation and likelihood of metastasis 15.
+This pattern is composed of well-defined clusters of tumor cells containing eosinophilic cytoplasm separated by a fibrovascular stroma.
+Various pathological scoring systems are in use (PASS, GAPP) to predict differentiation and the likelihood of metastasis 15.

 They most frequently arise from the chromaffin cells of the adrenal medulla.

 Approximately 10% of all pheochromocytomas are not located in the adrenal glands.
 Extra-adrenal tumors are more likely to be malignant and metastasize 4.